mobrien133/aipatentguidance/README.md

 ---
 ## 💾 Data Sources
-This project uses real-time administrative data obtained directly from the USPTO's **Open Data Portal (ODP)** via their public APIs.
-This approach is necessary because pre-compiled datasets like PatEx have not been updated to cover the 2024-2025 period of interest.
+This project uses administrative data obtained from the USPTO's Bulk Data Storage System (BDSS).
+Specifically, we use the "Patent Grant Full Text Data/XML" files, which contain detailed information for each granted patent.

-The primary APIs used are:
-1.  **Patent Application Data API:** To retrieve application metadata, including `filingDate`, `cpcClassifications`, `inventionTitle`, and `abstractText`.
-2.  **Patent Office Action API:** To retrieve office action documents for each application.
-The text of these documents is programmatically parsed to engineer the `sec101_rejection` outcome variable.
-3.  **Patent Assignment API:** To retrieve assignee (firm) data for each application, which is used to construct the `firm_id`.
+While the original goal was to automate data collection via the USPTO's Open Data Portal (ODP) APIs, the current workflow relies on manually downloading the weekly XML files from the BDSS.
+Future work may revisit API-based collection to further automate and scale the data pipeline.rm_id`.

 ---
 ## 📂 Repository Structure